 Pistachio Cream Cheese Filling

-- Cream butter and cream cheese at medium speed for about 1 minute.
+Beat the butter and cream cheese at medium speed for about 1 minute.

 - With the mixer off, add sifted powdered sugar, mix on low to combine.
 Add pistachio flour and vanilla.
 Cream for another minute or so until creamy and fluffy.

-- Put filling in a piping bag.
+Put the filling in a piping bag.